willramsay/shakespeare/daily_schedule-term_4.md

 * Read *The Two Gentlemen of Verona* and McDonad on Sh's metrical development &mdash; outline the play, identify and explain the importance of a key passage, and give an impressionistic analysis of a verse passage

 &mdash;Friday, Jan.
 27 &mdash; *The Two Gentlemen of Verona*
+* The class was devoted to meter and metrical analysis.

 ## Week 4
 &mdash;Preparation for Tuesday, Jan.
 31